Selma University: Buildings and improvements

 The Women's Baptist State Convention was organized in 1886 and built a girls' dormitory in 1889.
 This dormitory was named Stone Hall in honor of Miss Susie Stone, Secretary of the Women's Convention.

 The Dinkins Memorial Chapel was completed in 1904.
 It was named in honor of the Reverend C. S. Dinkins, one of the presidents of the school.
 This building was rebuilt in 1921 after having been destroyed by fire.
 It was renovated in 1980.

 Foster Hall was built in 1910, and named in honor of Susie C. Foster, president of the Women's Convention at the time of its construction.

-Cleveland Hall was built in 1948 and was named in honor of M. C. Cleveland, Sr. The building contained materials that were taken from the Vickers Home and the Old Arcade Hotel in Selma.
+Cleveland Hall was built in 1948 and was named in honor of M. C. Cleveland Sr. The building contained materials that were taken from the Vickers Home and the Old Arcade Hotel in Selma.

 Gibbs Dining Hall was constructed in 1953 and named after Henrietta M. Gibbs.

 The Stone-Robinson Library was erected in 1960 and named for Susie Stone, Secretary of the Women's Convention and Reverend U. J. Robinson, President of the Alabama State Missionary Baptist Convention.

 The Jemison-Owens Auditorium/Gymnasium was completed in 1966.
 This building was named in honor of the Reverend D. V. Jemison, who was president of the convention, and James H. Owens, president of the school at the time of its construction.

 The Hood-Ware Dormitory for men and the Jackson-Wilson Dormitory for women were completed in 1970.

 The A. W. Wilson Science and Computer Hall was completed in 1979.

 In 1988, the science complex was expanded with the addition of an annex that houses an auditorium, several instructional laboratories, and two computer facilities, with offices for faculty.
 The computer-equipped writing laboratory in Dinkins Hall, the mathematics laboratory in the Science addition (completed in 1989), and the expanded library facility which houses a center for audiovisual instruction and computer-aided self-study (completed in 1990) are among the more significant improvements to the campus.

+Portions of the campus were listed on the National Register of Historic Places in 2023.